 When it comes to initiating a lien, the IRS evaluates if the taxpayer has been avoiding paying their liability through less-than-honest means.
 A taxpayer who can afford to pay off their debt through other avenues and chooses not to is considered as evading their responsibility.
 While the IRS only goes after serious offenders to the point where there is an arrest, court dates, and jail in the event of a conviction, the agency does have other means of collecting money in the form of a lien.
 If you are ineligible for repayment programs, you may wind up dealing with a lien against any property of value you own.
 However, you can get that lien removed once the outstanding debt has been paid.

-Another option for someone who doesn’t qualify is to file amended tax returns in the event there are deductions that were allowed and not taken.
+Another option for someone who doesn’t qualify for tax debt forgiveness is to file amended tax returns in the event there are deductions that were allowed and not taken.
 The IRS allows taxpayers to amend previously filed tax returns in order to correct mistakes even if they are in the taxpayer’s favor.
 You can go back up to three years of filed tax returns to find any deductions that were missed the first time.

 A final solution is to declare bankruptcy if the taxes are eligible for discharge.
 The conditions for discharging taxes in bankruptcy are: